-This conference will be a timely opportunity to discuss the future for the regulation of medicines, clinical trials and medical devices in the UK - looking at patient safety, access and next steps for policy.
+This seminar was a timely opportunity to discuss the future for the regulation of medicines, clinical trials and medical devices in the UK.

-Delegates will also discuss the changing landscape of healthcare regulation and the future role of the UK in European regulatory procedures - including key issues for maintaining access, innovation and the supply of medicines to the UK.
+Delegates assessed the changing landscape of healthcare regulation and the future role of the UK in European regulatory procedures - including key issues for maintaining access, innovation and the supply of medicines to the UK.

 Sessions focused on priorities for the Health Research Authority as it develops a new strategy for clinical trials transparency, ahead of the expected publication later this year - such as if further funding will be needed, how improvements in transparency will be measured and how non-compliance with transparency regulations should be responded to.